Joe Biden says he spoke with George Floyd's family

 Trump called the protesters "THUGS" in a tweet early Friday morning and wrote, "when the looting starts, the shooting starts."
 Trump's tweet was flagged by Twitter for "glorifying violence" and was affixed a warning label, marking the first time such action has been taken against Trump's Twitter account.

-Biden said in his address, "This is no time for incendiary tweets.
+Biden said, "This is no time for incendiary tweets.
 It's no time to encourage violence.
-This is a national crisis, and we need real leadership right now."
+This is a national crisis.
+We need real leadership right now.
+Leadership that will bring everyone to the table so we can take measures to root out systemic racism."

-Note: This story has been updated with further remarks from Biden.